-- our ability to select an appropriate target business or businesses; - our ability to complete our initial business combination; - our expectations around the performance of the prospective target business or businesses; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses; - the ability of our officers and directors to generate a number of potential business combination opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the trust account or available to us from interest income on the trust account balance; - the trust account not being subject to claims of third parties; or - our financial performance following this offering.
+- our ability to select an appropriate target business or businesses; - our ability to complete our initial business combination; - our expectations around the performance of the prospective target business or businesses; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors following our initial business combination; - our officers and directors allocating their time to other businesses and potentially having conflicts of interest with our business or in approving our initial business combination; - the proceeds of the forward purchase units being available to us; - our potential ability to obtain additional financing to complete our initial business combination; - our pool of prospective target businesses; - our ability to consummate an initial business combination due to the uncertainty resulting from the recent COVID-19 pandemic; - the ability of our officers and directors to generate a number of potential business combination opportunities; - our public securities' potential liquidity and trading; - the lack of a market for our securities; - the use of proceeds not held in the trust account or available to us from interest income on the trust account balance; - the trust account not being subject to claims of third parties; or - our financial performance following this offering.

 The forward-looking statements contained in this prospectus are based on our current expectations and beliefs concerning future developments and their potential effects on us.
 There can be no assurance that future developments affecting us will be those that we have anticipated.
-These forward-looking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
-These risks and uncertainties include, but are not limited to, those factors described under the heading "Risk Factors" beginning on page 30.
+These forwardlooking statements involve a number of risks, uncertainties (some of which are beyond our control) or other assumptions that may cause actual results or performance to be materially different from those expressed or implied by these forward-looking statements.
+These risks and uncertainties include, but are not limited to, those factors described under the heading "Risk Factors" beginning on page 32.
 Should one or more of these risks or uncertainties materialize, or should any of our assumptions prove incorrect, actual results may vary in material respects from those projected in these forward-looking statements.
 We undertake no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.